 In 2007, two years after Igor Zabel’s sudden death, we founded an association together with his family to promote the ongoing importance of his work for art and cultural understanding between East and West.
 The Igor Zabel Association for Culture and Theory aims to keep Igor Zabel’s work in the public eye and to establish links to the present.
 His writings are gradually being catalogued and made available to the public in Ljubljana’s Moderna galerija library.

 Every two years, one of the region’s most valuable and prestigious prizes is awarded: the Igor Zabel Award for Culture and Theory.
 It honours outstanding work by curators, art historians and art theorists, writers and critics who deal with contemporary culture and art in Central, Eastern and South-Eastern Europe.
 The award is not by application.
-An international jury selects the laureate, who receives EUR 40,000, as well as the recipients of three grants endowed with EUR 12,000 each.
-Two grants are awarded by the jury, one by the laureate.
+A three-member international jury selects the laureate and recipients of three grants based on proposals given by 10 nominators.
+The laureate receives EUR 40,000; the three working grants are endowed with EUR 12,000 each.
 The association also organises lectures and symposia.

 We are convinced that art fulfils a social mission and that every society needs a lively cultural environment.
 Art critically examines the developments in our societies.
 While there is a large number of awards for artists of the recent past and present across the globe, there are very few grants and awards for the theorists who critically examine the artists’ productions and make their work accessible to a wider international public.
 Igor Zabel went to great lengths to promote cultural relations between Eastern and Western Europe, unmasking the political myths of “East” and “West”.
 We would like to preserve his memory, for we will continue to need visionaries and intellectuals in the future: people who take a critical approach to politics and economics with the aim of promoting peace.